Contents:

 • Year 1: The first foreign language requirement should be satisfied upon entrance to the program; the second should be completed before the beginning of the second year.

-• Year 2: Students should submit their program of study to the Graduate Research Committee during their third semester of study.
+• Year 2: Students should submit their academic plan to the Graduate Research Committee during their third semester of study.
 At the end of the second year, all musicology students present a portfolio of three research papers and take a Qualifying Exam.

 • Year 4: The dissertation proposal should be completed before the beginning of the fourth year.
 The dissertation proposal is shaped in close collaboration with a dissertation committee, normally consisting of an advisor, one or two other members of the musicology faculty, and one professor from outside the department, either at Eastman or in the College.
 This committee then continues to work with the student throughout the writing process as resources and readers.